gregmsanderson/fly-live-beats/docs/5-aws-create-database.md

 You shouldn't need public access enabled and so you can edit that to be "no" if you like.

-Next, we know the Live Beats app uses values that need to be kept secret.
-Let's [create those secrets](/docs/6-aws-create-secrets.md).
+Next, I know the Live Beats app uses values that need to be kept secret.
+I'll [create those secrets](/docs/6-aws-create-secrets.md).